 How to uninstall Opera on Mac

-First, you’ll need to quit Opera if it’s running, and then quit any processes that may still be running.
+You can also remove Opera manually.
+First, you’ll need to quit Opera if it’s open and then do the same for any processes that may still be running.

-- Go to Applications > Utilities and double-click Activity Monitor to launch it.
+- Go to Applications > Utilities and double-click Activity Monitor to open it.

 - Look for any processes with Opera in the name.

-- If you find any, click on them and them press the Quit Process button in the toolbar.
+- If you find any, click them and then click the Quit Process [x] button in the toolbar.

-- Once you’ve quit all the Opera process, quit Activity Monitor.
+- Once you’ve quit all the Opera processes, quit Activity Monitor.

-Now, go to your Applications folder and drag the Opera app to the Trash and empty it.
-Once you’ve done that, you need to remove the other files it has placed on your startup drive
+Now, go to your Applications folder, drag the Opera app to the Trash, and empty it.
+Once you’ve done that, you need to remove all other files it has placed on your startup drive:

 - Look for this folder: com.operasoftware.Opera